mattomtom/Bowling-CSharp/README.md

 # Bowling-CSharp
-Test-Driven Development using Bowling Game example with C#
+Test-Driven Development using Bowling Game Kata example with C# and NUnit.